Geopolitics and Climate Change

 The question remains: will climate change be curbed as countries come together to enact collective policies?
 Or will it be forgotten in the geopolitical struggle and individual countries will be left to face the consequences of global warming at a national level, with their taxpayers forced to foot the bill for natural disasters and global warming?

-Climate change shapes the relationships between countries.
+Climate change might shape the relationships between countries.

 Climate change causes damage and impacts resources directly via extreme weather events and natural disasters, but also in an indirect way, through its effects on the economy and the financial markets.
 For example, when more droughts occur in certain regions, that results in scarcer food resources for the local population (direct effect).